Complete Game Art Project

 - enjoy doing it (it’s a lot easier for me to explain things in my tutorials that I enjoy creating (unlike realistic zombies, blood, gore, first person shooters and a lot of other topics I rather leave to people with an interest and talent for doing those)

 So… let’s start throwing around some ideas.
-One thing I learned from forgetting all those ‘great ideas’ I had in the oddest moments (e.g. while diving the Great Barrier reef and seeing some weirder than weird critters and colour combinations that are totally unreal) is to have a notebook and a pen and preferably my mobile phone (camera) with me at all times.
-Write things down that would be cool for your game – from the old guy with the funny walk and the cane he’s carrying but not using to the colours scheme you see while doing grocery shopping on a kid’s chewing gum packaging (that you wouldn’t want to buy just for reference sake).
+One thing I learned from forgetting all those ‘great ideas’ in the past – they happen at the oddest moments.
+E.g. while I was diving the Great Barrier reef and seeing some weirder than weird critters.
+Some colour combinations there are totally unreal.
+For those moments it’s ideal to have a notebook and a pen readt.
+Preferably, even having the mobile phone (camera) with me at all times.
+Write things down that would be cool for your game – from the old guy with the funny walk and the cane he’s carrying but not using to the colours scheme you see while doing grocery shopping on a kid’s chewing gum packaging.

 I don’t bother too much with archiving these things but rather throw them all into a ‘reference’ sub-folder in the project.